 The Company is a party to various contracts by virtue of its relationship with certain talent.
 The various contracts contain terms and conditions which require the revenue and the associated talent cost to be recognized on a straight-line basis over the contract period.
 The Company is also a party to product licensing agreements with a talent it previously represented.
 Under the product licensing agreements, the Company will either earn a commission based on a certain percentage of the royalties earned by the talent or earn royalties from the licensee that is based on a certain percentage of net sales, as defined.
-The Company recognized revenue from product licensing agreements of approximately \$1,252,000 and \$880,000 for years ended December 31, 2012 and 2011, respectively.
+The Company recognized revenue from product licensing agreements of approximately \$180,000 and \$1,252,000 for the years ended December 31, 2013, and 2012, respectively.

 During April 2012, the Company reached an agreement with a former talent with respect to the modification of payment direction terms under various contracts negotiated by the Company between such talent, certain customers and, in some cases, the Company.
 In connection with such modifications (which did not change amounts to which the Company is entitled in respect of such agreements), the Company and the former talent also executed mutual obligation releases relating to the parties' former representation arrangements.
-In connection with the foregoing contracts, the Company was carrying deferred revenues of approximately \$716,000 (of which approximately \$458,000 were scheduled to be recognized during the year ended December 31, 2012 in the absence of agreement), all of which were recognized during April 2012.
+In connection with the foregoing contracts, the Company was carrying deferred revenues of approximately \$716,000 (of which approximately \$244,000 would have been recognized during the year ended December 31, 2013, in the absence of agreement), all of which were recognized during April 2012.